Efficient State Estimation of a Networked FlipIt Model: Introduction

 In this work, we propose a novel estimator, dubbed the Mean Field Analysis (MFA) estimator, because its equations resemble the MFA dynamics from networked epidemic spreading models \cite{paarporn2017networked,armbruster2017elementary,armbruster2017elementary2,XuTAAS2012,WangSRDS03,mei2017dynamics,nowzari2016analysis,gleeson2012accuracy,pare2020modeling,silva2024accuracy}.
-In the proposed MFA method, we keep track of the probability of infection for each node rather than a distribution over all possible states, leading to a polynomial-time estimation algorithm.
+In the proposed MFA method, we keep track of the probability of infection for each node (which requires $n$ real numbers) rather than a distribution over all possible states (which requires $2^n$ real numbers), leading to a polynomial-time estimation algorithm.
 Our results are summarized as follows: \begin{enumerate} \item We propose a novel estimator (the MFA algorithm) based on an approximation of Bayes' Law using the Maximum Entropy Principle. \item We prove that all steps of the MFA algorithm are exact and efficient computations of the corresponding step of the BKF algorithm, under the condition that the prior belief is an appropriate maximum entropy distribution (Theorems~\ref{thm:XMPi},\ref{thm:XTPi}). \item We run simulations to compare the performance of the MFA and BKF estimators. \end{enumerate} Thus, we provide a novel estimator that is both theoretically justified and practical for running on large real-world networks.
 Notably, our proposed method is suitable for real-time computation on large networks with hundreds of nodes, where the state-of-the-art approach BKF takes hours on graphs with just 14 nodes.
+Notably, a previous approach also developed a polynomial-time algorithm to estimate the BKF based on particle filters \cite{imani2018particle}.
+In contrast to their approach, our estimation approach leverages specific problem characteristics to draw parallels with MFA as it is applied in epidemic theory.